 Additionally, the Company is working to identify novel AAV capsids, which are the outer viral protein shells that enclose the genetic material of the virus payload.
 The Company's team of experts in the fields of AAV gene therapy and neuroscience first identifies and selects severe neurological diseases that are well-suited for treatment using AAV gene therapy.
 The Company then engineers and optimizes AAV vectors for delivery of the virus payload to the targeted tissue or cells.
 The Company's manufacturing process employs an established system that it believes will enable production of high quality AAV vectors at commercial-scale.
-Finally, the Company leverages established routes of administration and advances in dosing techniques to optimize delivery of its AAV gene therapies to target cells that are critical to the disease of interest, either directly to discrete regions of the brain, or, more broadly, to the spinal cord region.
+In addition to the Company's capsid optimization efforts, it leverages novel delivery paradigms, established routes of administration, and advances in dosing techniques to optimize delivery of its AAV gene therapies to target tissues, regions and cell types that are critical to the disease of interest.
+The Company can achieve this directly, with targeted infusions to discrete regions of the brain or spinal cord, or systemically, in conjunction with its novel capsids.